 Connecting Students with Resources They Need to Participate

-The fall semester at Chapman is filled with virtual events and programs leading up to the November election.
-These online experiences will bring broad awareness addressing everything from national issues to state-by-state registration requirements and ballot initiatives.
-Among the resources is Chapman’s CU at the Booths web page, plus informative Instagram content on the @LifeatCU and @ChapmanCivic accounts as well as virtual tabling sessions and other online materials with guidance about the vote-by-mail process.
+The fall semester at Chapman was filled with virtual events and programs leading up to the November election.
+These online experiences brought broad awareness addressing everything from national issues to state-by-state registration requirements and ballot initiatives.
+Among the resources were Chapman’s CU at the Booths web page, plus informative Instagram content on the @LifeatCU and @ChapmanCivic accounts as well as virtual tabling sessions and other online materials with guidance about the vote-by-mail process.

-In addition, Chapman is one of about 200 Vote Centers in Orange County, providing a one-stop location for voting, ballot drop-off, voter registration and a variety of related services.
-The university will be hosting an Orange County Vote Center in Argyros Forum 119 from Oct.
+In addition, Chapman was one of about 200 Vote Centers in Orange County, providing a one-stop location for voting, ballot drop-off, voter registration and a variety of related services.
+The university hosted an Orange County Vote Center in Argyros Forum 119 from Oct.
 30 to Nov.
 3.

 Chapman Is ALL IN to Reach 100% Campus Voter Registration